Cycling from Manali to Leh – A Surreally Challenging Expedition !!

 I wanted something more challenging…

-As challenging as cycling from Manali to Leh, traversing through some of the highest passes in the world and cutting across beautiful trails!!
+Cycling from Manali to Leh, traversing through some of the highest passes in the world and cutting across beautiful trails sounded exciting and challenging at the same time.

 I was all set to cross 5 high altitude passes: